wolfiestyle/frappe/README.md

 Functional Reactive Programming library inspired by [Carboxyl](https://github.com/aepsil0n/carboxyl).
-It's designed to efficiently pass objects around by avoiding cloning as much as possible, and by avoiding atomic operations (only Rc/RefCell used).
-Because of that threading is not directly supported, but instead it provides methods to interface with channels.
+It's designed to efficiently pass objects around by avoiding cloning as much as possible, and by evaluating signals only when changes happen.
+Threading is not directly supported, but there are methods that interface with channels.

 [Documentation](https://docs.rs/frappe)